Downtown Livability

 The City is also looking at other strategies to support access to public washrooms and is conducting research into what other jurisdictions are doing.
 More information will be coming about these possible strategies in the future.

-The City is trying to address the challenges in the Downtown in order to improve the prospects for businesses and the livability for residents, while serving the needs of the city’s most vulnerable residents, including the unsheltered, in a compassionate way.
-Many of the challenges fall under the jurisdiction and mandate of the senior levels of government.
+• Many of the challenges fall under the jurisdiction and mandate of the senior levels of government.
 Notwithstanding, the City’s Downtown Livability Strategy includes a number of actions which have been operationalized under existing City Department budgets and work programs.
+There is also quite a bit of overlap in the work being done through the Crises Response Pilot Project, particularly through its Policy and Advocacy Team.

 The nightly shelter with 50-bed capacity continues to operate in Downtown New Westminster.
 The City was successful in receiving a grant through the Social Planning and Research Council fund in order to assist with ongoing operating costs.
 Further grant opportunities through the Strengthening Communities fund are being explored.

-The city’s unsheltered homeless population tends to be scattered and not concentrated, with the city not being home to large homeless encampments which have become commonplace in other municipalities such as Abbotsford, Chilliwack, Maple Ridge, Surrey, and Vancouver.
+The city’s unsheltered homeless population tends to be scattered and not concentrated, with the city not being home to large homeless encampments common in other municipalities such as Abbotsford, Chilliwack, Maple Ridge, Surrey, and Vancouver.

-The Health Contact Centre continues to provide a number of wrap-around services, such as harm reduction supplies, peer employment opportunities, education on safer drug use, and regular needle sweeps of the surrounding area.
-The City is currently investigating whether there is an opportunity to extend opening hours for the Health Contact Centre.
-It is anticipated that extended hours will reduce public drug use and the amount of drug paraphernalia which is being discarded in public areas.
+• The Health Contact Centre continues to provide a number of wrap-around services, such as harm reduction supplies, peer employment opportunities, education on safer drug use, and regular needle clean-ups of the surrounding area.

 Fraser Health Authority is currently providing a number of outreach services.
 City staff and the New Westminster Police Department are currently working in conjunction with Fraser Health Authority to ensure those who require such services receive the necessary referrals.

-Additional resources are also available in order to connect the unsheltered with available resources within the community, including a resource guide and a food resources calendar.
+• Information is available to connect the unsheltered with available resources within the community, including a resource guide and a food resources calendar

-The Parks & Recreation department is currently reviewing opportunities for planned activations within the Downtown core and a potential extended footprint.
+• The Parks and Recreation department is currently reviewing opportunities for planned activations within the Downtown core and a potential extended footprint.
 A program coordinator has been appointed to facilitate activations and explore potential partnerships with local businesses.
-To express your interest in getting involved, please contact .
+To express your interest in getting involved, please contact